-- In this clause - authorisation means a licence, permit, approval or other means of authorising a person to do anything; - implement, in relation to a decision, includes: - (i) communicate notice of the decision to a person affected by, or with an interest in, the decision; and (ii) take any other action to give effect to the decision; and valid notice of revocation motion means a notice of motion to revoke or change a decision that complies with the requirements of the (c) Act, Regulations and the local laws and may be considered, but has not yet been considered, by the Council or a committee as the case - Subject to subclause (4), and unless a resolution is made under subclause (3), a decision made at a meeting is not to be implemented by the CEO or any other person until the afternoon of the first business day after the commencement of the meeting at which the decision was made.
-(2) - (3) The Council or a committee may, by resolution carried at the same meeting at which a decision was made, direct the CEO or another person to take immediate action to implement the decision. - (4) A decision made at a meeting is not to be implemented by the CEO or any other person: - if, before commencing any implementation action, the CEO or that person is given a valid notice of revocation motion; and unless and until the valid notice of revocation motion has been determined by the Council or the committee as the case may be. - The CEO is to ensure that members of the public attending the meeting are informed by an appropriate notice that a decision to grant an (5) - is to take effect only in accordance with this clause; and cannot be acted upon by the person who has been granted the authorisation unless and until the decision has been implemented in
+- authorisation means a licence, permit, approval or other means of authorising a person to do anything; (a) - (i) communicate notice of the decision to a person affected by, or with an interest in, the decision; and (b)

+- (ii) take any other action to give effect to the decision; and - Accuracy of revocation of provide the destination of motion to revoke or change a decision that complies with the requirements of the Act, Regulations and the local laws and may be considered, but has not yet been considered, by the Council or a committee as the case (c) may be - (2)Subject to subclause (4), and unless a resolution is made under subclause (3), a decision made at a meeting is not to be implemented by the CEO or any other person until the afternoon of the first business day after the commencement of the meeting at which the decision was made - The Council or a committee may, by resolution carried at the same meeting at which a decision was made, direct the CEO or another person to take immediate action to implement the decision.
+(3) - A decision made at a meeting is not to be implemented by the CEO or any other person: (4) - if, before commencing any implementation action, the CEO or that person is given a valid notice of revocation motion; and unless and until the valid notice of revocation motion has been determined by the Council or the committee as the case may be. (a) (b) - The CEO is to ensure that members of the public attending the meeting are informed by an appropriate notice that a decision to grant an (5) authorisation (a) - is to take effect only in accordance with this clause; and

+(b) cannot be acted upon by the person who has been granted the authorisation unless and until the decision has been implemented in accordance with this clause